-We will respond within 40 days, on receipt of your written request and copies of your identification documents.
-We reserve the right to charge a fee of £10 to process the request.
+We will respond within 30 days, on receipt of your written request and copies of your identification documents.

 If you would like more information, or have any questions about this policy, to make a formal complaint about our approach to data protection or raise privacy concerns please contact the Information Governance Team:

 If you would like to make a complaint in relation to how we have handled your personal information, please follow our complaints procedure.
 If you are not happy with the response you receive, then you can raise your concern with the relevant statutory body:

 We are registered with the Information Commissioner’s Office as a Data Controller under number Z5379882.